I Love Money season 2: Episode 12: Can You Hang?

 Prancer continues to whine about her injury but Saaphyri isn't too sure if she really is injured because she still remembers when Toastee faked an injury last season.
 Paramedics arrive and take Prancer to the hospital.
 Back at the house, Prancer's leg is bandaged up.
 Tailor Made and Myammee want to throw Prancer in the box.
 Ice talks to Frenchie and wants her to vote Tailor Made into the box.
 Angelique says no, because he saved her awhile back.
 Ice asks Saaphyri who she wants in the box and Saaphyri calls that a "dumb question"; Myammee.
 Ice then explains that her alliance wants Tailor Made in the box and Saaphyri then says in her interview that NOW the girls want the boys out, instead of yesterday.
 Saaphyri talks to Tailor Made and alerts him that the girls in his alliance are gunning for him, but Tailor wants proof, so he eavesdrops while Saaphyri talks to Ice and Prancer and they admit they want Tailor out.
 Saaphyri wants It to vote Myammee into the box, and It says no. Saaphyri then tells It to get out of her room.
 The very next morning, Myammee tells It to vote Prancer into the box, but It doesn't answer.
 Saaphyri then walks into the room and Myammee says she was in there to see if It thought if she had a chance of staying.
 It replies, "There's nothing I can do" and then Myammee leaves.
 In the vault, before they vote, with It already in the box for finishing dead last, Angelique explains to the majority alliance that if they vote her into the box with It, one of them still has to go in third and that's who Saaphyri will send home, since Angelique is in her alliance and she already knows it will be safe, so if two them go into the box with It, they'll have a better chance to survive elimination, which they agree with and Prancer and Ice end up getting the most votes.
 Ice then says the secret alliance is over.
 After the vault, Ice and Myammee hug and Myammee apologizes and Ice accepts.
-Prancer talks to Saaphyri and she tearfully tells her that she's done with Myammee and admits Myammee was disrespectful to Saaphyri last elimination.
-She also says when she's Paymaster again, she'll do anything to get rid of Tailor Made and Myammee.
+Prancer talks to Saaphyri and she tearfully tells her that she is done with Myammee and admits Myammee was disrespectful to Saaphyri last elimination.
+She also says when she is Paymaster again, she'll do anything to get rid of Tailor Made and Myammee.
 On the power outing, the four contestants sit and tan.
-Ice and Prancer argue who's stronger and Ice says she's faking her injury.
+Ice and Prancer argue who's stronger and Ice says she is faking her injury.
 Prancer explains that she has a contusion, which is a bruise on her bone.
 On the one on one time, Saaphyri talks to Ice.
 Ice kisses up to Saaphyri and admits she didn't know Saaphyri was so strong and promises to join her alliance.
 At elimination, Craig asks Myammee about how she put Ice and Prancer under the bus, and Myammee tearfully says it would have been suicide if she was voted into the box.
 Saaphyri calls up It to get his first check.
 Before giving him his check, Saaphyri asks It if he loves her, and he says he does, and then tells him to twirl.
 It twirls, and Saaphyri gives him the check.
 Saaphyri then calls up Prancer and hands her the check, and Prancer cries and hugs her.
 Saaphyri asks her if those are real tears, and Prancer says yes.
 Ice's check is voided, and Saaphyri tells her that not voting for Myammee was sabotaging herself and that was what sent her home.
 Myammme says in her interview that Saaphyri now has Prancer "under her boobs".